tinacms/tina.io/content/docs/self-hosted/configuration.md

 #### `onPut` and `onDelete`

-The onPut and onDelete functions are used to update the git repository when there are updates and deletes via the TinaCMS api.
-In the example above we show how to save data to Github, but feel free to swap our example for any git provider.
+The onPut and onDelete functions are used to update the Git repository when there are updates and deletes via the TinaCMS api.
+In the example above we show how to save data to GitHub, but feel free to swap that example for any Git provider.

 The onPut function takes key and value parameters.
 The key is the path to the file in the repository that was updated and the value is the file contents.
 The onDelete function takes a key parameter, which is the path to the file in the repository that was deleted.

 ### Using the database on the server

-Querying the database from the server works a bit different when using self hosted Tina.
-When using Tina, you normally use [The Tina Client](https://tina.io/docs/features/data-fetching/ 'The Tina Client'), but when self hosting, it is likely that that the GraphQL endpoint will not be available at build time (If you are using Next.js api endpoints, for example).
+Querying the database from the server works a bit different when using self-hosted Tina.
+When using Tina, you normally use [The Tina Client](https://tina.io/docs/features/data-fetching/ 'The Tina Client'), but when self-hosting, it is likely that the GraphQL endpoint will not be available at build time (if you are using Next.js api endpoints, for example).
 So when querying content from the server, we recommend querying the database directly.
 We have created an example of what this looks like:

 ##### `lib/databaseConnection.ts`&#x20;